 By the way, you’re never too young to start on this style.
 For students junior high age or younger, try learning this style on a parlor guitar.
 The smaller size brings the full body of the guitar within easy reach for all that percussive slapping.

-The JamPlay.com site has a huge number of video courses available, with some fairly big name instructors (Lita Ford, Don Ross, Kaki King).
+The JamPlay.com site has a huge number of video courses available, with some fairly big name instructors (Mike Dawes, Don Ross, Kaki King).
 More impressively, they have an entire section dedicated to Fingerstyle guitar lessons (woo hoo!).
 Go to JamPlay.com, hit the “Lessons” tab at the top of the screen, click “Learn a Style” on the left, and… boom.
 Finger style guitar lessons.
-I would recommend checking out the Don Ross series.
+I would recommend checking out the Don Ross series where he does a thorough walkthrough of Travis picking.

 Part of the Artist Works online education platform, Martin Taylor has some excellent videos covering acoustic finger style guitar.
 Taylor has won awards, performed with big names, and notably collaborated with Tommy Emmanuel on an album, “The Colonel and the Governor”.
 His style definitely leans towards jazz, so get ready to challenge your fingers, ears, and brain.